HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 Then our equation will be: $$p_{θ}(x) = \sum_{z} p_{θ}(x,z) = \sum_{z} \frac{q(z)}{q(z)} p_{θ}(x,z)$$
 Now, we can convert this equation to an expected value term: $$\sum_{z} \frac{q(z)}{q(z)} p_{θ}(x,z) = E_{z \sim q(z)}[\frac{p_{θ}(x,z)}{q(z)}]$$
 But, why we do that?
-The main intution is that, in previous sections we select $Z$ terms from Uniform sampling, but now we sampling $Z$ from $q(z)$.
-In this way, our $q(z)$ behaves like frequency term.
+The main intuition is that, in previous sections we selected $Z$ terms from Uniform sampling, but now we are sampling $Z$ from $q(z)$.
+In this way, our $q(z)$ behaves like a frequency term.
 And our $q(z)$ can be anything.
-For all $q(z)$ the equation holds.
+For all $q(z)$, the equation holds.
-Now, we use again Naive Monte Carlo, the equation will be like that:
+Now, we use the Naive Monte Carlo method again.
+The equation will be like this:

 <p align="center">
 $$p_{θ}(x) =  \frac{1}{k} \sum_{j=1}\frac{p_{θ}(x,z^{j})}{q(z^{j})}$$
 </p>

-Finally we have a method for clever selecting z (latent variables), but what should be $q(z)$?
+Finally, we have a method for cleverly selecting z (latent variables), but what should be $q(z)$?
 The answer is in the upcoming section.

 ## 3.3 Evidence Lower Bound (ELBO)
 ### Introduction to ELBO as an Objective Function in VAEs